osmandapp/web/main/docs/user/plugins/online-map.md

 ![Online Maps](@site/static/img/plugins/online-maps/om4.jpg) ![Online Maps](@site/static/img/plugins/online-maps/om5.jpg)

 When you select an online map as basic map (Overlay/Underlay map) all of map tiles of this map source will be cached.
-You can check the size of this cached file in the <i>map menu-> Download maps-> Local (Online and cashed tile maps)</i>.
+You can check the size of this cached file in the <i>map menu → Download maps → Local (Online and cashed tile maps)</i>.
 Here, you can delete a map source, clear all tiles, edit or rename it.

 ![Online Maps](@site/static/img/plugins/online-maps/om6.jpg) ![Online Maps](@site/static/img/plugins/online-maps/om7.jpg)

 You can download the selected area of the online map for offline usage (recorded to cache).
 To do this, you can choose online map as a basic map, after opening the app screen.
 The displayed piece of the map on your screen is a selected area.
-After that, make a long tap on your screen to display the available options where you can choose <i>Actions-> Download map</i>.
+After that, make a long tap on your screen to display the available options where you can choose <i>Actions → Download map</i>.
 Now you can select max/min zoom for your tiles and click to <i>Download</i>.

 ![Online Maps](@site/static/img/plugins/online-maps/om8.jpg) ![Online Maps](@site/static/img/plugins/online-maps/om9.jpg)